mdominguezd/martindominduran-website/content/project/DA_cashew_crop_mapping/index.md

 **Initial results**

 Some initial results are shown on the figure below.
-Numerically the implementation of the DANN network is imporving the accuracy, however when the actual segmentation is evaluated, it is evident that the models need to improve.
+Numerically the implementation of the DANN network is improving the accuracy, however when the actual segmentation is evaluated, it is evident that the models need to improve.

 If you have any suggestions on how to improve the models, feel free to hit me up with an e-mail :).